Passive sampling for the effective monitoring of pollutants in water

 The method was also tested in groundwater, resulting in the same conclusions.
 For example, in the province of Noord-Brabant, the samplers were positioned in a number of observation wells at depths of approximately 5 and 25 metres.
 Once again in this study, water samples were taken in the standard way to allow for a comparison of the two approaches.

-for waste water and waste from hospitals
+Waste water and waste from hospitals

 Passive samplers have also been used in other projects to map out the impact of waste water on water quality.
 In a multi-year project, an artificial wetland was studied to see how effectively it removed substances such as pesticides and traces of medicines.
 And a number of projects studied the effect that hospitals have on the total quantity of trace medicines that ultimately enter the sewage treatment system.
 It was found that it was not hospitals but residential areas that were the main source of most medicines.